Your student representative council for those studying Economics

 Secretary

-Abbey is currently studying a Bachelor of Advanced Finance & Economics (Hons).
-She has recently been appointed to serve as the Committee Secretary.
+Nishay is an undergraduate student currently studying a Bachelor of Advanced Finance and Economics (Honours).
+He has been appointed to serve as the Committee Secretary.